inkdex/inkdex.github.io/src/faq.md

 <details>
   <summary>Answer</summary>

-Inkdex does not host or distribute any content it does not have the rights of.
+Inkdex does not host or distribute any content for which it does not hold the rights.

-Extensions are just scripts to pull content from other sites that may do host these items.
-Meaning that extensions themselves do not contain any content it does not have rights of, but the websites they get it from may do.
+Extensions are simply scripts that pull content from other sites that may host these items.
+This means that extensions themselves do not contain copyrighted content, but the websites they access might.

 The Inkdex project is in no way affiliated with any of the websites its extensions may access.